Colsai/CYBR_620/Class_1.md

 ### **C**onfidentiality
 Ensures that only indivudals have the authority to view a piece of information.

 ### **I**ntegrity
 Deals with the generation and modification of data.
 Only authorized individuals should ever be able to create or change/delete information.
+Do we trust who we say we are?

 ### **A**vailability
 Ensures that the data is available to use when the authorized user wants it.